quarkcc/Getting-and-Cleaning-Data-Project/README.md

 Dataset: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-From this data I have created a tidy data set, and the code is in the script: ... .R
+From this data I have created a tidy data set, and the code is in the script: run_analysis.R

-And then final data is in the text-plan file called.
+And then final data is in the text-plan file called average_var.txt

 Also, you can see the code book in the file called CodeBook.md